HiagoSilvaAnjos/hiagosilvaanjos/README.md

 <p>
 👨‍💻 Programmer <br>I'm passionate about technology and I dove head first into programming in October 2021!
 Since then, I have been exploring this incredible and exciting universe, learning and developing my skills every day. 💻💡

-Currently, I'm focused on mastering several technologies, from the fundamentals like HTML, CSS and JavaScript to advanced tools like NodeJS, MongoDB, ReactJS and Python.
+Currently, I'm focused on mastering several technologies, from the fundamentals like HTML, CSS and JavaScript to advanced tools like NodeJS, MongoDB, ReactJS, TypeScript and Python.
 Every line of code I write is an opportunity to learn and improve myself as a programmer.

 I am committed to creating practical and functional projects, putting into practice all the knowledge I acquire.
 Whether developing responsive websites, building dynamic applications or exploring new areas, I am always looking for challenges and new experiences.